St Peter's School

 This should be completed and returned to School by 1 August.
 It is important that the School knows of any medical condition/allergies etc. which your child suffers from.
 Relevant information is passed to the Housemaster/mistress and to those responsible for looking after your son/daughter in their various activities, as appropriate.

-As boarders spend so much more time at School than at home, it is essential that they register with the School Doctor so that he/she may treat them in the School Medical Centre or surgery.
+It is essential that boarders register with the School Doctor so that she may treat them in the School Medical Centre or surgery.

 Parents of boarding pupils are asked to arrange for their son/daughter to have a medical examination with their home doctor prior to joining the School/before the first day of term.